-Ten Thousand rupees can be withdrawn in a single transaction from ATM counter.
-From 16-1-2017, Rs.10000 can be withdrawn per day from ATM’s and there is no change in weekly limit which is still Rs.24,000.
-Weekly limit of withdrawal including Bank account direct withdrawal from bank account and ATM transactions is Rs.24000.
+Up to Fifty Thousand rupees can be withdrawn from ATM counter based on cash availability in a single day or week.
+From 20-2-2017, Rs.50,000 can be withdrawn per week from ATM’s and there is no change in weekly limit which is still Rs.24,000.
+Weekly limit of withdrawal including Bank account direct withdrawal from bank account and ATM transactions is Rs.50000.

 Now ATM charges will be deducted from accounts of all customers who do more than 5 transactions in a month.
 This new change has come from 1 January 2017.
 All banks including State Bank of India has started ATM transaction fees on all transactions which exceeds 5 per month.

 ATM Fees is ranging from Rs.20 to Rs.35 based on different banks and transaction types.
 From now on all your ATM transactions like Balance enquiry, Mini statement, cash withdrawals .etc. will be charged if you exceed 5 transactions in a month.

 Cash Withdrawal Limits from Savings Account

 Rs.24000 per week can be withdrawn as cash from a bank account , including transaction at ATM or cheques.

 Withdrawal limit of current accounts in India has been removed with immediate effect from 1 February 2017 as per instructions of Reserve Bank of India (RBI).

 Online / NEFT / Debit / Credit / Wallet Transactions

 Withdrawal limit is not applicable on all online transactions including wallet like Paytm, debit, credit card transfers.
 Withdrawal limit is Nil.
 Indian Government is promoting online banking and asking citizens to do cashless transactions.
 Banks are providing Mobile banking services at many places when Mobile ATM’s are arriving at crowded places.